ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 games that were compiled for Steam Runtime 1 `scout` are intended to be run in the older `LD_LIBRARY_PATH`-based Steam Runtime.

-### Updating "Steam Linux Runtime" compatibility tool
+### Updating "Steam Linux Runtime 1.0 (scout)" compatibility tool

 Due to a Steam limitation, after updating to version 0.20210630.32 or later, it is necessary to exit from Steam completely and re-launch Steam, so that the updated compatibility tool configuration will be loaded.
-Until Steam has been restarted, trying to launch a game with the "Steam Linux Runtime" compatibility tool will show an error message asking for a Steam restart.
+Until Steam has been restarted, trying to launch a game with the "Steam Linux Runtime 1.0 (scout)" compatibility tool will show an error message asking for a Steam restart.

 Reporting other issues